fractaledmind/acidic_job/README.md

 ### Persisted Attributes

 In addition to the workflow steps, `AcidicJob` also provides you with an isolated context where you can persist data that is needed across steps and  across retries.
 This means that you can set an attribute in step 1, access it in step 2, have step 2 fail, have the job retry, jump directly back to step 2 on retry, and have that object still accessible.
-This is available via the `@ctx` instance variable accessible in all of your step methods:
+This is available via the `ctx` object, which is an instance of `AcidicJob::Context`, in all of your step methods:

 ```ruby
 class RideCreateJob < AcidicJob::Base